 It’s astonishing just how much fear influences our daily decisions.
 Think about it.
 How many decisions do you make daily based on a negative event in the future that may or may not come to pass?
 And then, how many of those fears actually materialize?

 So how can we diagnose fear when we see it?
 By looking at its source.
 Fear comes from either a lack of trust in God’s power, or a belief that He doesn’t have your best interest at heart.
 When you fall into one of those mindsets, you’re operating in fear, not trust.

 As believers, we can overcome our fears in any situation by asking the simple question, “What would I do here if I fully trusted God’s power and goodness?”
 When we answer that and take action on it, we’ll be well on our way to operating free from fear!

-Pray that God would expose areas of your life where you’re operating in fear, rather than trust in Him.
+Pray that God would expose areas of your life where you’re operating in fear, not trust in Him.

 Questions for Thought